victornpb/undiscord/README.md

 **DO NOT SHARE YOUR AUTHORIZATION TOKEN!**

 Sharing your authorization token on the internet will give full access to your Discord account!
 [There are bots gathering credentials all over the internet](https://github.com/rndinfosecguy/Scavenger).
-If you post your token by accident, log out from Discord on that **same browser** you got that token immediately.
+If you post your token by accident, log out from Discord on the **same browser** where you got the token immediately.
 Changing your password will make sure that you get logged out of every device.
 It is advised that you turn on [2FA](https://support.discord.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication) afterwards.

 If you are unsure, do not share screenshots or logs on the internet.